All Lives Matter (that used to be me)

 My first revelation was when I heard a black coworker casually mention that he kept diapers and baby wipes in his car in full view, so that if he got stopped the police would believe he was a family man.
 Wow.
 I literally NEVER have feared that being pulled over for speeding, or another minor traffic violation might end up in anything other than a ticket for me.
 The conversations and safety tips a black parent gives their teens are completely different than the conversations I had with mine.
 Then, the video of the white woman calling the cops on the black bird watcher, and then…the George Floyd murder video.
 George Floyd, one more in the long list of names of black people dying at the hands of police officers.
 And back came that uncomfortable feeling as I watched so many of my white friends post their All Lives Matter and white privilege defenses and wished I could find a way to put into words what I felt.

-I read a piece the other day about singer Billie Eilish, who used her enormous following on social media to explain the concept of white privilege and Blacks Lives Matter to white people.
+I read a piece recently about singer Billie Eilish, who used her enormous following on social media to explain the concept of white privilege and Black Lives Matter to white people.
 “You are privileged whether you realize it or not,” Eilish wrote.
 “Society gives you privilege just for being white.
 You can be poor, you can be struggling..and still, your skin color is giving you more privilege than you even realize and nobody is saying that makes you better than anyone.”
 She went on, “This allows white people to live without having to worry about surviving, simply because of their skin color.”
 Regarding Black Lives Matter, she said “If all lives matter, why are black people killed for just being black?
 Why are immigrants persecuted?
 Why are white people given opportunities that people of other races aren’t?”

 Billie and several others have pointed out what should have been obvious to me, but somehow wasn’t.